List of The Grim Adventures of Billy & Mandy episodes

 The Grim Adventures of Billy & Mandy is an American animated television series created by Maxwell Atoms for Cartoon Network.
 The series originally premiered as segments of Grim & Evil on August 24, 2001.
-The segments were spun-out into their own series on June 13, 2003 (although the 2003-2004 episodes were also produced originally for Grim & Evil), and continued to air until November 9, 2007.
+The segments were spun-out into their own series on June 13, 2003 (the 2003-2004 episodes were originally for Grim & Evil), and continued to air until November 9, 2007.
 A spin-off film, titled Underfist: Halloween Bash, aired on October 12, 2008.

-A total of 78 half-hour episodes were produced, including one hour-long Holiday special and four feature-length TV films, bringing the total number of episodes to 86, in the form of 160 segments.
-The episode "Billy and Mandy Moon the Moon" was part of Cartoon Network's "Invaded" event, which included other shows such Foster's Home for Imaginary Friends, Ed, Edd n Eddy, My Gym Partner's a Monkey, and Camp Lazlo, with Billy & Mandy being the last to air.
+A total of 78 half-hour episodes were produced, including four specials and three feature-length TV films, bringing the total number of episodes to 84, in the form of 160 segments.
+The episode "Billy & Mandy Moon the Moon" was part of Cartoon Network's "Invaded" event, which included other shows such Foster's Home for Imaginary Friends, Ed, Edd n Eddy, My Gym Partner's a Monkey, and Camp Lazlo, with Billy & Mandy being the last to air.